 While ASWB and the regulatory boards pursue their mission of protecting the public through their efforts, if you have begun work with a social worker, you are on the front lines.
 You should use common sense and be aware of situations that can lead to inappropriate actions.

-For instance, there is a certain amount of urgency today to regulate e-practice, or social work over the Internet.
+For instance, there is a certain amount of urgency today to regulate electronic practice, or social work over the Internet.
 If you cannot meet in person with your social worker–who could be anywhere in the world–or verify the identity of the person you are speaking with, how can you be certain he or she is, indeed, a social worker?
-Contact your board for advice or accept only the services of professionals you can meet face to face.
+Contact your board for advice or accept only the services of professionals you can meet in person.

 Filing a complaint

 Your local board takes public complaints about social workers seriously.
 They can act in many ways and take great care to treat all concerns with confidentiality and fairness.
 For information about how to file a complaint, contact your board or college of social work.